 Here I sit, a victim of some nasty bullying by the councillor and his henchmen.
-I’ve been banned from Lynwood Park for at least a year – if I walk my mom’s dog in the park or try to sneak in a game of tennis I’ll be subject to arrest, a $2000 fine and a criminal record.
+I’ve been banned from Lynwood Park for at least a year – if I walk my mom’s dog in the park or try to sneak in a game of tennis I’ll be subject to a $2000 fine.

 The bureaucrats tell me that they have no need to explain why this ban was issued apart from the obvious political reasons (it was delivered to me just before the community association “elections”) and that I have no recourse except to take the City to court.

 I know that some people reading this blog are happy about all this – “serves you right for criticizing the councillor” and “you must be guilty of something terrible for the City bureaucrats to take such drastic action against you.”

 But I’m confident that most readers who have followed this blog for a while, and especially those who know me and lived through the events described below, must be very disturbed at what Rick seems to be getting away with.

 After I retired from a 30-year teaching career, I became president of the venerable Lynwood Village Community Association (LVCA) because of my love for shinny (outdoor hockey).

 I had many reasons for buying a house in Lynwood Village, but the presence of outdoor rinks and tennis courts in the park behind our home was the cherry on the sundae!

 Imagine my disappointment that first winter – the ice was in terrible shape, barely skateable most of the time.
 Floodings were few and far between.
 Snow was just pushed to the side, not lifted over the boards.
 The basement changerooms were unsupervised teenage party rooms where the vandals ran wild.
 There seemed to be little adult supervision and NO community volunteers helping out.
 The rink was closed a lot of the time but the City bureaucrats who are supposed to enforce the terms of the rink contract seemed to be totally absent.